 There were changes in actuarial assumptions.
-As of June 30, 2020, the inflation rate assumption decreased to 2.4 percent from 2.60 percent, the real payroll growth assumption was increased to 0.85 percent from .65 percent, and the overall payroll growth rate assumption remained at 3.25 percent.
-The long-term expected rate of return was reduced from 6.90 percent to 6.80 percent.
-The mortality tables used changed from Generational RP-2000 with projection BB tables to PUB-2010 base table projected generationally with Scale MP-2018.
+As of June 30, 2022, the inflation rate assumption remained at 2.4 percent, the real payroll growth assumption remained at 0.85 percent and the overall payroll growth rate assumption remained at 3.25 percent.
+The long-term expected rate of return was reduced from 6.80 percent to 6.70 percent.
+The mortality tables used changed from Generational RP-2000 with projection BB tables to Pub-2010 base table projected generationally with Scale MP-2018.

-IONA MCGREGOR FIRE PROTECTION AND RESCUE SERVICE DISTRICT NOTES TO THE REQUIRED SUPPLEMENTARY INFORMATION September 30, 2020
+IONA MCGREGOR FIRE PROTECTION AND RESCUE SERVICE DISTRICT NOTES TO THE REQUIRED SUPPLEMENTARY INFORMATION September 30, 2022